TheOriginalBob0705/heptapod-dictionary/README.md

 # Rook's Heptapod Dictionary

-The Rook's Heptapod Dictionary is a web application that helps you translate phrases written in Rook's Heptapod, a writing system I created based on the logograms from Ted Chiang's novel "Story of Your Life" and the movie "Arrival".
+This is a web application that helps you translate phrases written in Rook's Heptapod, a writing system I created based on the logograms from Ted Chiang's novel "Story of Your Life" and the movie "Arrival".
 This project will also have (WIP) a system for me to add new words, definitions, logograms as well as their components.